JoeCodeswell/codenotes/index.md

 ## Joe says, "Welcome to JoeCodeswell's  Code Notes on GitHub Pages

+## Gratitude: Thanks, Holy Trinity!
+- In the sight of the angels I sing Your praises, Lord
+### TODO
+- google: github pages hacker theme navbar

 ## Below is REVERSE CHRON

 ### 7. navigation googles: